sapagat/evidence/DOCS.md

 # Evidence API docs

+## Authentication

+Evidence service uses a pre-shared token authentication check.
+This shared key is specified by the environment variable ``AUTH_TOKEN``.

+The HTTP request's body has to include ``auth_token`` parameter and must match with the ``AUTH_TOKEN`` environment variable.
+If the token is invilaid the service will respond with a ``401`` response.

 ## Obtain instructions

 Provides an http descriptor for uploading to S3 using a pre-signed request.
 In addion it provides an ``attempt_id`` that identifies the upload.